Large Cap Core Opportunistic Equity Process

 while selecting best in class performers using a bottom-up stock selection.
 The

-top-down approach employed by VFAM's main office investment committee starts with VFAM's micro
+top-down approach employed by VFAM's equity investment committee starts with VFAM's micro

 and macroeconomic reviews, and an analysis of Wall Street and internal research.
 The